Grays Point

 Grays Point has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified six projects likely affecting this region.
+AreaSearch identified six projects likely affecting the area.
 Notable ones are Gymea Bay Road Mixed-Use Development, Gymea Village Precinct Upgrade, Elliston Estate - Stage 3 & 4, and Heathcote Road Overtaking Lane from Lucas Heights to Engadine.
-The following list details those most relevant.
+Below is a list of most relevant projects.

 Professional plan users can use the search below to filter and access additional projects.